Protein:

 Making Smoked Dry Rubbed Chicken Wings

-Prepare the BBQ dry rub for the wings
+Prepare the BBQ dry rub for the smoked wings

 Cooking the Smoked Chicken Wings

-Heat your grill or smoker to 400 degrees.
-If using a smoker, set it up for indirect cooking.
+To make the smoked wings on your grill or smoker heat the smoker to 400 degrees.
+If using a grill, set it up for indirect cooking.
 Chicken wings are best cooked hot and fast as this enables the skin to crisp up.
 Smoking at low heat can result in that dreaded rubbery skin that no one wants.
+If you want a little more smoke flavor, you can start at a lower temperature but will need to increase the temp at the end of the cook

 In addition to cooking the chicken at a higher temperature there are a couple of other tricks that you can use to achieve that perfectly crispy chicken skin.
 First, make sure the chicken wings are completely dry before applying your rub.
 Excess moisture can result in rubbery skin.
 Next, spray the wings and your grill grate with a little cooking oil.
 This not only helps keep the chicken from sticking but can also help crisp up the skin.